Bonn Minster

-Bonn Minster (Bonner Münster) is a Roman Catholic church in Bonn.
+Bonn Minster (Bonner Münster) is a Catholic church in Bonn.
 It is one of Germany's oldest churches, having been built between the 11th and 13th centuries.
 At one point the church served as the de facto cathedral for the Archbishopric of Cologne, because it is the major church of what was then the Archbishop-Elector's residence.
 It is now a minor basilica.
 It served as the inspiration for the Kaiser Wilhelm Memorial Church in Berlin, as Kaiser Wilhelm II had studied in Bonn.

 History

 The basilica was built on the site of the graves of two martyrs Cassius and Florentius, the patrons of Bonn.
 They are piously believed to have been Roman legionaries of the Theban Legion.
 At some point during their march to Gaul, the legion refused to follow the emperor's orders either to kill the indigenous Christians or to worship Maximian as a god.
 As a result, a large number of legionaries were martyred in Agaunum, now named Saint Maurice-en-Valais after Saint Maurice.
 According to legend, Saints Cassius and Florentius, who were under the command of Saint Gereon, were beheaded for their religious beliefs at the present location of the Minster.

 A memorial chapel was built in the early fourth century in what was a suburban cemetery about 1 km south of the Roman fortress.
 In the sixth century, a memorial building took its place.
 In the eighth century the Collegiate Church of SS.
 Cassius and Florentius" was built.
 The medieval town developed around the minster.
 A late Romanesque monastic church was constructed from 1140 to 1250.
 At one point the church served as the cathedral for the Archbishopric of Cologne.
 The cathedral was the model for the Gedächtniskirche in Berlin.
 On Pentecost Sunday 1956, the church was elevated to the status of a minor basilica.

 A fund raising initiative was launched in 2014 for necessary renovations to the 1,000-year-old building to address cracks in the vault, water damage, and an aging electric service, among other concerns.